jojow950i/Appliance-Data-Analysis-and-Modification-Toolkit/README.md

 ##Abilities

-"Applience-Data-Analysis-and-Modification-Toolkit" has several useful qualities such as
+"Appliance-Data-Analysis-and-Modification-Toolkit" has several useful qualities such as

 - Basic Data Analysis functions powered by Pandas